How to Make Money on The Internet (Free Guide)

-If you have tangible goods you'd like to sell then you can integrate a shopping cart into your website through a service like Web Marketing Magic.
+If you have tangible goods you'd like to sell then you can integrate a shopping cart into your website through a service like Shopify.

 The cool thing about this option is you can sync it up very easily with PayPal and begin collecting orders for whatever you want to sell.

-So whether or not you use WordPress, Site Build It! or whatever site building platform, WMM works in conjunction with all of them because you're simply copying and pasting code into your pages.
-There are also videos to help guide you along.
+So whether or not you use WordPress or whatever site building platform, Shopify works in conjunction with it because there are plugins available to help you implement the service.